 Stormwater runoff causes flooding and flushes contaminants into waterways.
-This contributes to 90 percent of New Jersey’s rivers, streams and lakes are polluted.
+This contributes to 90 percent of New Jersey’s rivers, streams and lakes being polluted.
 As a municipal leader, you have the power to improve your community's response to water challenges and use green infrastructure to mitigate flooding and reduce water pollution.Getting Started

 Stormwater pollution happens almost everywhere; its impacts are felt in every community.
 Local decisions determine whether stormwater will be a resource or an environmental threat.
 Make sure the right decisions are made in your town.